mathjax/MathJax-docs/web/hosting.rst

 renderer rather than the CommonHTML output, as that does not require fonts to be loaded, so avoids the same-origin issue.
-Alternatively, you could install the MathJax TeX fonts as system fonts so that Firefox doesn't hav to try to load them as web fonts.
+Alternatively, you could install the MathJax TeX fonts as system fonts so that Firefox doesn't have to try to load them as web fonts.

 This is an unfortunate restriction for MathJax (though we understand their reasoning), but it is a limitation imposed by Firefox's